-- Please contact your training officer if you want this training assigned to you. - If you have questions/issues relating to using the ACADIS portal, please review the FAQ site. - Send Technical Questions to Ims@cjtc.wa.gov or use our Support Portal. - Questions about this training?
-Linda J. Hiemer, JD| Program Administration Manager Legal Education Consultant/Trainer | lhiemer@citc.wa.gov
+- Please contact your training officer if you want this training assigned to you. - If you have questions/issues relating to using the ACADIS portal, please review the FAQ site. - Send Technical Questions to Ims@cjtc.wa.gov or use our Support Portal. - Author: Linda J. Hiemer, JD | Program Administration Manager Legal Education Consultant/Trainer